Ourspace-YFM/yfm-project/README.md

 - As YFM's director I want to be able to search and filter all contacts using an appropriate key/keys: Company name, type/services, location (state).

 ### MVP Features
+- View all projects. jobs, callouts and bookings
+- View all client trucks
+- Search and filter client assets, locations, companies and contacts
+- Add a booking

 ### Database design